20 Things to do in Verona (2024): Best places to visit + map

 Castelvecchio Verona

-Admission: Full admission to the Castelvecchio Castle Museum is €6, €4.5 for seniors over 60 and €1 for children 8-14.
-From October to May, on the first Sunday of the month, admission is only €1.
-Persons with disabilities and children under 7 years of age are admitted free of charge.
+Admission: full admission to the Castelvecchio Castle Museum is €9, €6 for seniors over 65 and €2 for students 18-25.
+From November to March, on the first Sunday of the month, admission is only €1.
+Persons with disabilities and children under 18 years of age are admitted free of charge.

-Opening hours: The Castelvecchio is open from Tuesday to Sunday from 10:00-18:00 (last entry at 17:15).
+Opening hours: the Castelvecchio is open from Tuesday to Sunday from 10:00-18:00 (last entry at 17:15).

-Part of the Verona Card: Yes, free entry with Verona Card
+Part of the Verona Card: yes, free entry with Verona Card

 7. Ponte Scaligero

 Several bridges span the Adige River.
 Ponte Scaligero is one of the most famous.
-It follows Castelvecchio and was built in the 14th century. century.
+It follows Castelvecchio and was built in the 14th century.

 View of Castelvecchio Verona from Ponte Scaligero